DjFix/studioone_functions/README.md

 - **print** (value)</br>
 Write to console, string formatting is performed in the function.</br>
-Outputs to the Studio One message windows.
+Outputs to the Studio One message window.

 <HR>